ChetanPatil28/Bye-Bye-FOR-loop/README.md

 Here, i use a method from Numpy called stride_tricks to efficiently elimintate the necessity of using FOR loops.
 I use this method to implement functions such as Convolution and Max-Pooling for images.
 As of now, my code only support GrayScale images.
-I'm also thinking of implementing the code for multi-chanelled images as well.
+TO-DO ----Implementing the code for multi-chanelled images as well.